symfony-cmf/symfony-cmf-docs/getting-started/installing-symfony-cmf.rst

 As Symfony CMF is based on Symfony2, you should make sure you meet the `Requirements for running Symfony2 <http://symfony.com/doc/current/reference/requirements.html>`_.
-Additionally, you need to have `Sqlite <http://www.sqlite.org/>`_ installed, since it's used as the default storage medium.
+Additionally, you need to have `SQLite <http://www.sqlite.org/>`_ PDO extension (pdo_sqlite) installed, since it's used as the default storage medium.

 .. note::

-    By default, Symfony CMF uses Jackalope + Doctrine DBAL, and Sqlite as the underlying DB.
+    By default, Symfony CMF uses Jackalope + Doctrine DBAL, and SQLite as the underlying DB.
 However, Symfony CMF is storage agnostic, which means you can use one of several available data storage mechanisms without having to rewrite your code.
 For more information on the different